HFU-GMB-STEM/STEM3-course/docs/course-schedule.md

 **Content:**

-- Project
+- Working on the Mini-Project
 - Final presentation preparation
-- Final presentations 3 pm
+- Final presentations starting at **3 pm** (presence is mandatory for all, not just presenters)

 **Details:**